LSD Addiction: Definition, Experiences, Symptoms, Effects, and Treatment

 How Long Does It Take to Detox From LSD Addiction?

-Detoxing from LSD addiction typically takes anywhere from 5 to 10 days, as LSD itself leaves the body relatively quickly, usually within 24-48 hours.
+Detoxing from LSD addiction takes anywhere from 5 to 10 days, as LSD itself leaves the body relatively quickly, usually within 24-48 hours.
 However, the psychological symptoms of withdrawal can last much longer.
 Unlike substances that cause physical dependence, such as alcohol or opioids, LSD does not lead to physical cravings, but detoxing is necessary to clear the system and begin the process of addressing psychological dependence.

 During detox, users may experience mood swings, anxiety, fatigue, and flashbacks.
 While the acute phase of detox is usually over within a week, lingering psychological symptoms, such as flashbacks or emotional instability, may persist for weeks or even months after use.
 Recovery timelines can vary based on the individual’s mental health, the frequency of LSD use, and the presence of any co-occurring mental health disorders.
 Therefore, ongoing support through therapy and counseling is often needed well beyond the detox period.